WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

-# Shaders used in ConflictSolver
+# Shaders used in ConflictSolver (PART 1) *NOTE: FOR FINAL PROJECT, PLEASE SCROLL DOWN TO "Final Project Effects and Shaders Implemented" section*

 Diffuse Lighting: